Budgetary Actions Update

 Cuts to the state budget along with student refunds for certain services have created significant budget pressures on the University of Missouri.
 As a result, administrators have put in place cost-cutting measures, including layoffs, furloughs, travel bans and spending restrictions.
 Information about personnel actions will be updated here each Friday afternoon.

-For the current budget year, which runs through Jun 30, Mizzou officials are working to cover a $17 million budget gap created when the governor announced necessary state withholdings.
-Additionally, budget officials have asked division fiscal officers to prepare for cuts of approximately 12.5% for the upcoming fiscal year (FY21, which is from July 1, 2020 through June 30, 2021).
+For the previous budget year, which ended June 30, Mizzou officials worked to cover a $27.1 million budget gap created when the governor announced necessary state withholdings.
+Additionally, budget officials asked division fiscal officers to prepare for cuts of approximately 12.5% for the current fiscal year (FY21, which is from July 1, 2020 through June 30, 2021).
 Budget managers are currently using a two- to three-month window when reviewing budget decisions.
 As budgets are reviewed, changes could be requested.

 It’s clear the effects of this pressure will present a long-term funding challenge for Mizzou and higher education throughout the nation.
 While temporary measures are necessary, they will not fully address the budget situation or protect the mission of the university.
 University leaders continue to re-evaluate university operations in a fundamental way and look for opportunities for positive structural change.